spring-attic/spring-security-oauth/docs/oauth2.md

 ## Customizing the Error Handling

 Error handling in an Authorization Server uses standard Spring MVC features, namely `@ExceptionHandler` methods in the endpoints themselves.
 Users can also provide a `WebResponseExceptionTranslator` to the endpoints themselves which is the best way to change the content of the responses as opposed to the way they are rendered.
-The rendering of exceptions delegates to `HttpMesssageConverters` (which can be added to the MVC configuration) in the case of token endpoint and to the OAuth error view (`/oauth/error`) in the case of teh authorization endpoint.
+The rendering of exceptions delegates to `HttpMesssageConverters` (which can be added to the MVC configuration) in the case of token endpoint and to the OAuth error view (`/oauth/error`) in the case of the authorization endpoint.
 The whitelabel error endpoint is provided for HTML responses, but users probably need to provide a custom implementation (e.g. just add a `@Controller` with `@RequestMapping("/oauth/error")`).

 ## Mapping User Roles to Scopes